 Static code analysis

-Static code analysis is the process of detecting errors and defects in a software's source code.
-Static analysis can be viewed as an automated code review process.
+Static code analysis is a process of detecting errors and defects in source code.
+Static analysis can be considered as an automated code review process.
 Let's speak about the code review now.

-Code reviewing, is one of the oldest and safest methods of defect detection.
+Code review is one of the oldest and safest ways of detecting defects.
 It deals with joint attentive reading of the source code, and giving recommendations on how to improve it.
 This process reveals errors, or code fragments that can become errors in future.
 It is also considered that the code's author should not give explanations on how a certain program parts work.
 The program's execution algorithm should be clear from the program text and comments.
 If this is not the case, the code needs improving.

 The code review usually works well, because programmers can notice errors in somebody else's code much easier than in their own.
 To learn more about the code review method, please see a wonderful book, "Code Complete" by Steve McConnell .